REVENUE FROM CONTRACTS WITH CUSTOMERS

 Prior-Period Performance Obligations

 The Company records revenue in the month production is delivered to the purchaser.
-However, settlement statements for certain sales may be received for 30 to 90 days after the date production is delivered, and as a result, the Company is required toestimate the amount of production that was delivered to the purchaser and the price that will be received for the sale of the product.
+However, settlement statements for certain sales may be received for 30 to 90 days after the date production is delivered, and as a result, the Company is required to estimate the amount of production that was delivered to the purchaser and the price that will be received for the sale of the product.
 The differences between the estimates and the actual amounts for product sales is recorded in the month that payment is received from the purchaser.
-For the six months ended June 30, 2020, revenue recognized in the reporting period related to performance obligations satisfied in prior reporting periods was not material.
+For the nine months ended September 30, 2020, revenue recognized in the reporting period related to performance obligations satisfied in prior reporting periods was not material.